Quae/greyveldt/getting_started/kudosing.md

 ## About the Kudos System

 Good roleplay should be rewarded, and who better to 'kudos' good gameplay than the players!
+You can see your kudos count by using the command '!kr' in any bot-enabled channel.

 We track four stats with kudosing: